mobxjs/mobx/docs/refguide/api.md

 -   `computed(options)` (annotation)
 -   `computed(fn, options?)`

-Create an observable value that is derived from other observables, but won't re-computed unless one of the underlying observables changes.
+Create an observable value that is derived from other observables, but won't recomputed unless one of the underlying observables changes.

 [&laquo;details&raquo;](computed.md)